amaan-akram/ethernet-ip-sim/README.md

 After building has completed, run the docker container using the following command.

 ```
-docker run -i iotechsys/opener-sim:{VERSION} <network_interface>
+docker run -i iotechsys/ethernet-ip-sim:{VERSION} <network_interface>
 ```

   ***Note:** <code><network_interface></code>
-  is optional, if left unspecified the simulator will run on the eth0 interface as default.*
+  is optional, if left unspecified the simulator will run on the eth0 interface of the docker container as default.*

-The Ethernet/ip device service should then be able to communicate with the simulator through the <code>docker:0</code> network interface.
+The Ethernet/ip device service should then be able to communicate with the simulator through the <code>docker:0</code> network interface from where the container is being run from .

 To use the simulator you will need to find the IP address of the running container.
 First find the container ID using: